brianhouse/art_and_code/assignments/05_expressive_interface/description.md

 When we interact with a computer, we do so through a software interface.
 The files and folders of the operating system, the prompt of a text-based terminal, the links of a webpage, and the tool palette and working space of a graphics program—in all of these examples, input from the keyboard and mouse are translated into meaningful actions.
 Designing an interface is a creative act unto itself, and as artists, we can use code to make the tools that we need to express our ideas.

 For this sketch, you will create a software drawing interface using p5.
 To get started, think about programs like [MacPaint](https://en.wikipedia.org/wiki/MacPaint), where the "user" can choose from multiple brushes with the mouse and use them to draw on the open canvas.
 However, your approach should reflect your own artist concept: maybe your interface is designed to paint trees, or looks like the cockpit of a spacecraft, or is made for people who are colorblind, to name some examples.
-How your brushes work and how someone using your interface select them will be important artistic choices for you to make.
+How your brushes work and how someone using your interface selects them will be important artistic choices for you to make.

 Requirements:
-- Your interface must include at least 5 different "brushes" / ways of interacting with it
+- Your interface must include at least 5 different "brushes" / ways of interacting
 - It should be presented on a webpage that includes your title and [3-sentence description](../../resources/description_guidelines.md)
-- Your page should also include an example image of an artwork that you have made with your interface (use )
+- Your page should also include an example image of an artwork that you have made with your interface
 - This page should be hosted on GitHub and linked to from your portfolio